Ellen DeGeneres: ‘I Wish I Had Come Out Sooner’

 But no doubt, she did suffer through troubling emotional and financial times as she struggled to make ends meet between her sitcom Ellen and her talk show, Ellen: The Ellen DeGeneres Show.

 “It taught me compassion.
 It taught me that I was strong enough to start all over again.
-It was the greatest thing to ever happen to me,” she stated.
+It was the greatest thing to ever happen to me.”

-Ellen DeGeneres’ show has enjoyed an immense amount of success, and the star stays incredible humble.
-She doesn’t chock up all of what she’s achieved to herself, and gives her staff the accolades they deserve.
+Ellen DeGeneres’ show has enjoyed an immense amount of success, and the star stays incredibly humble.
+She doesn’t chock up all of what she’s achieved to herself and gives her staff the accolades they deserve.

 “I love what I do.
 I love making people happy, and I love making people laugh, and have a good time.
-And we have a great group of writers, and great producers, and we just work hard every single day to make it new and exciting,” she said.
+And we have a great group of writers, and great producers, and we just work hard every single day to make it new and exciting.”

-Recently, she was asked if she would ever had President Donald Trump on her show, as she has hosted former President George W. Bush, the former First Lady, Michelle Obama, former First Lady Hillary Clinton and the former President Barack Obama on her show.
+Recently, she was asked if she would ever have President Donald Trump on her show, as she has hosted former President George W. Bush, the former First Lady Michelle Obama, former First Lady Hillary Clinton, and the former President Barack Obama on her show.

 She responded in the negative, stating she wasn’t interested in having him ever make an appearance.